XpressAI/xai-mcp/README.md

 4. Connect another **MCPGetArgument** component to get the "b" argument
 5. Connect a component that adds the two numbers
 6. Connect an **MCPSetToolResult** component to set the result

+## Example: Server Lifecycle Management

+1. Drag an **MCPServerOnStart** start node onto the canvas
+2. Connect components to initialize resources, load data, or perform other startup tasks
+3. Drag an **MCPServerOnShutdown** start node onto the canvas
+4. Connect components to clean up resources, save data, or perform other shutdown tasks

 ## Documentation